memben/dark-modern-zed/README.md

+# Dark Modern for Zed

+This tries to be an unopinionated port of Dark Modern Theme to Zed.

+Although a great effort I was not fully satisfied with [this approach](https://github.com/kcamcam/vscode_dark_modern.zed).

 ## Note

 This Theme was mainly developed using AI, the initial commit is completely generated, all following commits patch the theme to reach the desired layout.